suffisme/RandomWalk-DataCamp/README.md

 ### About Site:
 - A python Intermediate Course at datacamp
-- Creattion of RandomWalk algorithm in its tutorial
+- Creation of RandomWalk algorithm in its tutorial

 ### About Programme:
 > A man is wanting to go upstairs.